juanmartin86/DungeonGame/README.md

 DungeonGame
 ===========

-A simple game you can run in a Python console for educational purposes :)
+A simple game you can run in a Python console :)